karlo-babic/gamedev/1-Init.md

     - Click on File > Build Settings > Add Open Scenes > Build.
     - Execute the exe to run the game.
     - Alt-f4 to exit the game.

+## Backup the project
+- To find the project location click on the three dots next to the project in Unity Hub and click on "Show in Explorer."
 - The entire project is a few hundred megabytes, but most of the memory is taken up by the Library folder.
     - To reduce the project size you can delete the Library folder (Unity will rebuild that folder once the project is opened again).